JamesNewton/git-ref/README.md

 is not wanted, it can be deleted with :<BR>
 <TT><B>git branch -d <I>branchName</I></B></TT>
 <H2>
-  WORKING WITH GITHUB / Remote Repository Servers
+  WORKING WITH <A HREF="github.htm">GITHUB</A> / Remote Repository Servers
 </H2>
 <P>
 <A HREF="https://github.com/">GitHub.com</A> is a web-based Git repository
 hosting service.
-It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.
+It offers all of the distributed revision control and source code management (SCM) functionality of a standard remote Git repo server allowing multiple users to collaborate on a project through local Git repos.
-Unlike Git, which is strictly a command-line tool, GitHub provides a Web-based graphical interface and desktop as well as mobile integration.
-It also provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project
+It provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.
 <P>
 You can make a <B>local copy</B> of a <B>remote repository</B> (or
 <I>repo</I>) on github with the command: <BR>